asablue65/iMac-5k-monitor-conversion/README.md

 https://www.youtube.com/watch?v=5q3SdtiLAPk

-And the to the Macrumors Forum and all the contributors inside the Forum helped me the necessary information.
+And my appreciations to the Macrumors Forum and all contributors inside the Forum filled me with the necessary information.

 https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/